core-wg/yang-cbor/draft-ietf-core-sid-latest.md

        Section 6.11: The instance-identifier type";
   }

+  rc:yang-data sid-file {
     leaf module-name {
       type yang:yang-identifier;
       description
         "Name of the YANG module associated with this .sid file.";
     }

     leaf module-revision {
       type revision-identifier;
       description
         "Revision of the YANG module associated with this .sid file.
         This leaf is not present if no revision statement is defined in the YANG module.";
     }

     leaf sid-file-version {
       type sid-file-version-identifier;
       description
         "The version number of the .sid file. .sid files and the version sequence are specific to a given YANG module revision.
         This number starts at zero when there is a YANG module update.
         This number can distinguish updates to the SID file which are the result of new processing, or the result of reported errata.";
     }

-  list dependencies-revisions {
+    list dependency-revision {
       key "module-name";

       description
         "Information about the revision of each YANG module that the module in 'module-name' includes used during the .sid file generation.";

       leaf module-name {
         type yang:yang-identifier;
         mandatory true;
         description
           "Name of the YANG module, dependency of 'module-name', for which revision information is provided.";
       }
       leaf module-revision {
         type revision-identifier;
         mandatory true;
         description
           "Revision of the YANG module, dependency of 'module-name', for which revision information is provided.";
       }
     }

     list assigment-ranges {
       key "entry-point";
       description
-      "SID range(s) allocated to the YANG module identified by 'module-name' and 'module-revision'.";
+        "SID range(s) allocated to the YANG module identified by 'module-name' and 'module-revision'.

+        - The SID range first available value is entry-point and the the last available value in the range is (entry-point + size - 1).
+        - The SID ranges specified by all assignment-rages MUST NOT overlap.";

       leaf entry-point {
         type sid;
         mandatory true;
         description
           "Lowest SID available for assignment.";
       }

       leaf size {
         type uint64;
         mandatory true;
         description
           "Number of SIDs available for assignment.";
       }
     }

     list items {
       key "namespace identifier";
       description
         "Each entry within this list defined the mapping between a YANG item string identifier and a SID.
 This list MUST include a mapping entry for each YANG item defined by the YANG module identified by 'module-name' and 'module-revision'.";

       leaf namespace {
         type enumeration {
           enum module {
             value 0;
             description
               "All module and submodule names share the same global module identifier namespace.";
           }
           enum identity {
             value 1;
             description
               "All identity names defined in a module and its submodules share the same identity identifier
               namespace.";
           }
           enum feature {
             value 2;
             description
               "All feature names defined in a module and its submodules share the same feature identifier
               namespace.";
           }
           enum data {
             value 3;
             description
               "The namespace for all data nodes, as defined in YANG.";
           }
         }
         description
           "Namespace of the YANG item for this mapping entry.";
       }

       leaf identifier {
         type union {
           type yang:yang-identifier;
           type schema-node-path;
         }
         description
           "String identifier of the YANG item for this mapping entry.

           If the corresponding 'namespace' field is 'module', 'feature', or 'identity', then this field MUST contain a valid YANG identifier string.

           If the corresponding 'namespace' field is 'data', then this field MUST contain a valid schema node path.";
       }

       leaf sid {
         type sid;
         mandatory true;
         description
           "SID assigned to the YANG item for this mapping entry.";
+      }
     }
   }
 }